Lesterhau/ai-education-toolkits/README.md

 # AI Education Implementation Toolkits

-Free frameworks for school administrators and university leadership — built because the gap in state guidance is real and the deadlines aren't waiting.
+Free frameworks for school administrators and university leadership—built because the gap in state guidance is real and the deadlines aren't waiting.

 Two documents.
 No paywall.
 No consultant required.